Skip to content

 Implicit bias refers to the deep-seated, often unconscious beliefs shaped by our upbringing, culture, and lived experiences.
 These beliefs influence how we perceive others, interpret their needs, and respond to them—sometimes in ways that unintentionally perpetuate inequities.

-How It Manifests: Microaggressions
+How Does It Manifest?
+Microaggressions

 While implicit bias lives beneath the surface, microaggressions are its outward expression.
 They appear as subtle comments, actions, or behaviors that communicate bias, even when unintended.
-In healthcare, microaggressions may come across as indirect or unintentional discrimination against marginalized groups, such as racial or ethnic minorities, individuals with higher weight and those who are socioeconomically disadvantaged.
+In health care, microaggressions may come across as indirect or unintentional discrimination against marginalized groups, such as racial or ethnic minorities, individuals with higher weight and those who are socioeconomically disadvantaged.

 In the context of diabetes care, biases and microaggressions can deeply affect clinical decisions, patient trust, and health outcomes.
 Both providers and patients may bring biases into the care relationship, creating complex dynamics that can hinder effective treatment.
 Addressing these issues is essential to ensure every person with diabetes has access to the best possible care and technology.